xianc/Warble/README.md

 >-javascripts folder: contains the file for the dynamic updating of warbles
 >-TwitterImplementation.pdf: the Requirements doc for Warble.
 It is linked on every page in the footer.

 Note: There are additional .js files in lib (lib/followers and lib/warbles) that were never used, hence they don't have any documentation.

+##Project Assignment 4:

+Our Web Sockets Implementation is our Chat Feature
+Our AJAX Feature is our User Search Feature

+For AJAX:
+We Referenced Example 2: Lecture 20

+For Web Sockets:
+We Referenced Example 1: Lecture 23

+>- app.js: Added functionality to use web socket use
+####In Views
+>- chat.ejs: displays a chat like feature that dynamically updates the "tweet" section.
+This implements web sockets as apposed to AJAX in assignment 3.
+>- discover.ejs: a user can dynamically search for other users using AJAX.
+Parts of queries are supported.
+Querying "r" for example will yield results "Eric" and "Hridya".
+####In Chat
+>- chat.js added functionality to support web socket instant messaging.
+As with the example in class our chat feature implements the Publisher/Subscriber model.
+Our chat supports user-name display.